 This measurement reflects the balance between sympathetic and parasympathetic (vagal) input to the heart.
 Decreased variability suggests decreased vagal input and increased sympathetic input, which predict increased risk of arrhythmias and mortality.
 The most common measure of variability is the mean of the standard deviations of all normal R-R intervals in a 24-hour ECG recording.

-Heart rate variability is used primarily in research, but evidence suggests that it provides useful information about left ventricular dysfunction after myocardial infarction, heart failure, and hypertrophic cardiomyopathy.
-Most Holter monitors have software that measures and analyzes heart rate variability.
+Heart rate variability is used primarily in research.
+Evidence suggests that it provides useful information about left ventricular dysfunction after myocardial infarction, heart failure, and hypertrophic cardiomyopathy.
+Most Holter monitors have software that measures and analyzes heart rate variability, but clinical utility is currently uncertain.

 Holter monitor